Biology of Non-coding RNA

 Approaches

 We use C. elegans and zebrafish to study these processes by genetics and microscopy.
-We employ CRISPR-Cas genome editing, mutagenesis, and transgenesis techniques daily, as well as confocal, spinning disk, and super-resolution microscopy.
+We employ CRISPR-Cas genome editing, mutagenesis and transgenesis techniques daily, as well as confocal, spinning disk and super-resolution microscopy.
 We also use bioinformatics to analyse small RNA and other types of nucleic acid sequencing data.
-Finally, we are increasingly using recombinant proteins to test molecular mechanisms.
+Finally, we are using biochemical approaches to further refine our ideas on how the identified factors operate together.

 Recruitment

-We are an international, highly diverse, and competitive team full of enthusiastic people who love science.
+We are an international, highly diverse and competitive team full of enthusiastic people who love science.
 Importantly, we also appreciate a healthy work-life balance.
 We are always looking for motivated new colleagues!
-Currently we are particularly (but not exclusively) looking for people who have biochemical expertise and want to apply this knowledge to understanding LLPS-regulation.
-If you are interested, please send us an e-mail.
+If you have an interest in studying germ granules, small RNA biology, genetics, microscopy, biochemistry, bioinformatics, or any combination thereof, maybe you can be our next recruitment!
+Please send us an e-mail if we raised your interest.